Skip to main content

 $mappingSettings = Import-UserAndGroupMapping -Path "C:\FolderName\FileName.sgum"

-Then, you can call the mapping on your Copy line (it will work with all the copy options such as Copy-Site and Copy-Content).
+Then, call the mapping on your Copy line (it will work with all the copy options such as Copy-Site and Copy-Content).
 Add the following on the same line as your copy command:

 -MappingSettings $mappingSettings